ArthurStocker/SpringGraalVM-ManageIT/README.md

 ### 1.1 Dependency

-#### § 1 GraalVM Community Edidtion
+#### § 1 GraalVM Community Edition

-First we need to install GraalVM Community Edidtion.
-As of the time when I installed GraalVM Community Edidtion, I decided to install the newest one.
+First we need to install GraalVM Community Edition.
+As of the time when I installed GraalVM Community Edition, I decided to install the newest one.

 #### § 2 SpringBoot